 Few hunting, conservation or land-use issues are as controversial as the ongoing trend toward “lease hunting.”
 This is not a new concept.
 Hunting leases have been a common practice in some states for over half a century.
-For landowners, farmers and ranchers, hunting leases are a means by which to generate additional income from wildlife resources that the landowners sustain through their crops and habitat maintenance.
+For the landowner, farmers and ranchers, hunting leases are a means by which to generate additional income from wildlife resources that the landowners sustain through their crops and habitat maintenance.
 For the sportsperson, the growing number and prevalence of lease arrangements are an indication of diminishing public access opportunities and “highest-bidder” price wars that could exclude access to a lot of private land.
 Additionally, thriving game populations of many species rely on hunting to maintain their populations within the biological carrying capacity of the habitat.
 Also, big-game lease hunting tends to target trophy animals, requiring “cull” hunts or similar strategies for population control and removal of less desirable animals.
-June 2012 ...
+July 2014 ...
 Hunting Leases

 - Basic Considerations for Leasing Post-CRP Land, Debra Elias, Minnesota Institute for Sustainable Agriculture, Minnesota Department of Agriculture.

 - Developing a Forest Land Hunting Lease - This Web site provides a tutorial and guide on preparing a hunting lease for an individual hunter or hunting club to use.

 - Fee Hunting, Illinois Agritourism, University of Illinois Extension - This new site provides information specific to fee hunting.

 - Fee Hunting May Boost Farm Income, Wildlife Habitat, Amber Waves, Economic Research Service (ERS), USDA, 2008 - Some U.S. landowners market hunting opportunities by managing wildlife on their property and charging hunters a fee to access their land.
 These landowners may also provide a public service for those who value wildlife for reasons other than hunting.